StatCan/cae-eac/docs/en/AzureVirtualDesktop.md

 5. Do I have a roaming profile?

 6. How do I copy data from the CAE environment to my virtual machine?

+    You are able to copy data from the CAE environment, but only from external storage, not from any internal storage.

 7. How do I get support if my machine is too slow or if I have any other issues with my machine?